Cold Laser Therapy for Frozen Shoulder

 - Your plan — Frozen shoulder typically requires a sustained course of treatment.
 Dr Johnson will discuss what may be appropriate based on your assessment findings.
 No lock-in plans.
 The decision is always yours.

-- 🔴 Sudden shoulder pain after a fall or trauma (may indicate fracture or dislocation)
+- Sudden shoulder pain after a fall or trauma — may indicate a fracture or dislocation requiring urgent assessment

-- 🔴 Inability to lift your arm at all combined with severe pain (may indicate rotator cuff tear)
+- Inability to lift your arm at all combined with severe pain — may indicate a rotator cuff tear requiring investigation

-- 🔴 Shoulder pain with shortness of breath, chest pain or jaw pain (cardiac symptoms can refer to the shoulder)
+- Shoulder pain with shortness of breath, chest pain or jaw pain — cardiac symptoms can refer to the shoulder and require emergency assessment

-- 🔴 Fever with a hot, red, swollen shoulder (may indicate infection)
+- Fever with a hot, red, swollen shoulder — may indicate infection requiring emergency treatment

-- 🔴 Unexplained weight loss combined with persistent shoulder pain
+- Unexplained weight loss combined with persistent shoulder pain — while rare, these require investigation to rule out other conditions

 Frequently Asked Questions